Automattic/wp-calypso/docs/monorepo.md

 npm run build-packages
 ```

+### Getting NPM permissions to publish in the `@automattic` scope

+To publish packages in the `@automattic` scope, and to update packages owned by the `automattic` organization, you need to be a member of this organization on npmjs.com.
+If you're an Automattician, ask around to find an organization owner or admin who will add you as a member.
+Publish packages under your own name, so that people can find you and ping you in case anything goes wrong with the published package.

 ### Publishing all outdated packages

-It might be good to start un-authenticated, since Lerna doesn't have `--dry-run` option like NPM does: `npm logout`.
+It's good to start un-authenticated, since Lerna doesn't have `--dry-run` option like NPM does: `npm logout`.

 Now run: `npx lerna publish from-package`